ever seen these articles and „studies” about the „most beautiful faces“ of the world?

 also, if you find yourself supporting these standards as the ultimate goal – unlearn them. now.

-they are beautiful but not because of them happening to serve eurocentric standards.
+they are beautiful but not because of them happening to serve eurocentric standards or temporary beauty trends.

 do not tell anyone they’d look better with light eyes/skin/hair.